Updated: Sep 9, 2022

 Most New Year’s intentions (I like to call them “intentions” instead of “resolutions”) are set with embracing a healthier lifestyle: to lose weight, eat healthier and exercise.
-As an extension of this healthier lifestyle mind-set, I’m recommending you and your family set a group intention for 2019—something that everyone will benefit from and enjoy: more playtime.
+As an extension of this healthier lifestyle mindset, I’m recommending you and your family set a group intention for the New Year—something that everyone will benefit from and enjoy: more playtime.

 My family and I prioritized playtime as the family intention for 2018.
 We actually dubbed 2018 “the year of play.”
 (Read about the personal intention I set in 2018.)

 Get self-care ideas delivered to your inbox monthly and 25% off my books when you register for my monthly Nourish Note newsletter.

 With jam-packed schedules and a daily routine that includes dinnertime, bath time and bedtime, how does a busy mom actually find time for family play during an incredibly busy day?
 It can be seriously challenging to find time to slow down, sit down and eat a meal together, much less play.
 But we found opportunities to play, and you can, too.
 As a result, there were fewer tantrums and outbursts and more smiles and giggles.